blha303/gitlab-discord-bridge/README.md

 3. Rename config.example.json to config.json and edit the file.
   * "secret" should be an arbitrary secret token that you'll be giving to Gitlab to make sure incoming requests to this bridge aren't from an attacker.
   * "token" should be a bot login token acquired after creating an application at https://discordapp.com/developers/applications/ and giving it a bot user.
+  * Optionally, the "host" parameter can be used to specify the IP address of the Gitlab server sending the requests.
+If this is set, any requests from anywhere else will be ignored.
 4. Install the required libraries (Flask and requests): `sudo pip3 install -r requirements.txt`
 5. Run the application with `python3 app.py`.
   * If you want to run it in the background with more worker threads, I use gunicorn: `sudo pip3 install gunicorn` `gunicorn -w 4 -b 0.0.0.0:25431 app:app`